jpfluger/examples/ubuntu-14.04/kvm.md

 ---

 > Note: Server World had two posts that were helpful in the following instructions.
 Please see [post 1](http://www.server-world.info/en/note?os=Ubuntu_14.04&p=kvm&f=2) and [post 2](http://www.server-world.info/en/note?os=Ubuntu_14.04&p=initial_conf).
 I had success running the "virt-install" command within the hypervisor directly installed on hardware and then copying both the image and xml definition into my nested child Test Server VM.
 I unsucessfully ran virt-install from within the nested VM hypervisor, where each time the creation process hung at random points.
-You will not have this problem if the Test Server hypervisor is not a virtual machine itself.
+The unsucessful attempts persisted even after I instructed the Test Server VM hypervisor to emulate the physical hardware of my laptop.
+You will not have this problem if the Test Server hypervisor is not a virtual machine itself but is part of the bare-bones install.

 We will create a VM image to serve as our VM template from which we will clone our two hosts.